Cinematronics: Raster Games and Cinemat System

 Still in bankruptcy, Cinematronics reformed its internal development structure.
 They abandoned the development of the vector game technology and started creating their own raster games again for the first time since Embargo.
 Many of the developers came from Sega/Gremlin, another San Diego company who had recently shed their internal development apparatus.
 Starting with Freeze (1984), they rebuilt their game-making capacity.

 In 1985, Cinematronics introduced the Cinemat system hardware.
 Part of a trend which included the Nintendo VS System, Capcom's CPS, and later Neo Geo, the Cinemat was a standardized cabinet which allowed operators to change out their current games for a fraction of the price of a full upright cabinet.
 The software, marquee, and control panel could be changed out of a standard housing.
 Their first release Cerberus (1985) was followed by more, including World Series: The Season (1985).
 World Series was a huge technological leap and a significant hit for the company after the Golden Age of Arcade Video Games.

-None of their follow-up products from World Series were nearly as successful and the company remained in Chapter 11 bankruptcy – reportedly the longest in the history of California.
+None of their follow-up products from World Series were nearly as successful, including Danger Zone, and the company remained in Chapter 11 bankruptcy – reportedly the longest in the history of California.
 Jim Pierce felt that he needed to sell the company to keep it operation, so he sold the company on March 30, 1987, to Tradewest, an arcade game licensor and manufacturer operated by Leland Cook, Byron Cook, and John Rowe.
-Cinematronics was taken through bankruptcy, with Tradewest acquiring all of the assets and reforming them as The Leland Corporation.
+Cinematronics as a legal company was taken through bankruptcy, with Tradewest acquiring all of the assets and placing them under the newly formed The Leland Corporation.
+During the time, Tradewest had published Redline Racer by Cinematronics under the Tradewest name.
 The legal entity of Cinematronics was dissolved on October 21, 1987.